The Economist: Opinions

 The editorial stance of The Economist primarily revolves around classical, social, and most notably, economic liberalism.
 Since its founding, it has supported radical centrism, favouring policies and governments that maintain centrist politics.
-The newspaper typically champions neoliberalism, particularly free markets, free trade, free immigration, deregulation, and globalisation.
-When the newspaper was founded, the term economism denoted what would today be termed "economic liberalism".
+The Economist typically champions neoliberalism, particularly free markets, free trade, free immigration, deregulation, and globalisation.
+When The Economist was founded, the term economism denoted what would today be termed "economic liberalism".
 The activist and journalist George Monbiot has described it as neoliberal while occasionally accepting the propositions of Keynesian economics where deemed more "reasonable".
-The weekly favours a carbon tax to fight global warming.
-According to one former editor, Bill Emmott, "the Economist's philosophy has always been liberal, not conservative".
+The Economist favours a carbon tax to fight global warming.
+According to one former editor, Bill Emmott, "The Economist's philosophy has always been liberal, not conservative".
 Alongside other publications such as The Guardian, The Observer and The Independent, it supports the United Kingdom becoming a republic.